Rachna David

-Rachna David (born 22 October 1985) is a Norwegian professional darts player who currently plays in British Darts Organisation events.
-She has qualified for the 2014 and 2018 BDO World Darts Championship.
+Rachna David (born 22 October 1985) is a darts player who competes in World Darts Federation events.
+She finished as the runner-up at the World Masters in 2025 and the Dutch Open in 2026.
+She also competed in 2 BDO World Championships.

 Career

 David qualified for the 2014 BDO World Darts Championship as a qualifier, facing Julie Gore in the last 16, she lost 2–0.
 She qualified for the 2018 BDO World Darts Championship as one of the Playoff Qualifiers, facing Deta Hedman in the last 16, she lost 2–0.

+David has played in two platinum event finals in the World Darts Federation having reached the final of the 2025 World Masters where she lost to Lorraine Hyde 6–5 and in the 2026 Dutch Open where she lost to Priscilla Steenbergen in the final 5–3.